Dr Stephen Fairhurst

 I joined the staff at Cardiff University in 2007 as a Royal Society University Research Fellow.
 I am currently still a URF and a Reader at Cardiff University.

-I currently supervise one PhD student: Andrew Williamson.
-My former students are:
+I currently supervise two PhD students: Andrew Williamson and Alistair Muir My former students are:

-- Dr Ian Harry, now a postdoctoral researcher at Syracuse University;
+- Dr Ian Harry, now a postdoctoral researcher at Albert Einstein Institut, Berlin;

-- Dr Valeriu Predoi, now a postdoctoral researcher at Ryerson University.
+- Dr Valeriu Predoi, now a postdoctoral researcher at Cardiff University

 - Dr Duncan Macleod, now a postdoctoral researcher at Louisiana State University.